SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 **Setting up the Ruby/Jekyll environment:**

-Instructions are avaialable in the Jekyll Documentation Theme [Getting Started documentation](https://idratherbewriting.com/documentation-theme-jekyll/index.html) - this is the upstream Jekyll theme that the SEFSC FATES documentation theme is based on.
+Instructions are avaialable in the Jekyll Documentation Theme [Getting Started documentation](https://idratherbewriting.com/documentation-theme-jekyll/index.html){:target="_blank" rel="noopener"} - this is the upstream Jekyll theme that the SEFSC FATES documentation theme is based on.

 Follow these steps first to get your Jekyll environment running.
-In particular, use the [Option 2: Build theme with github-pages gem](https://idratherbewriting.com/documentation-theme-jekyll/index.html#option2) approach to run the site, or read on to the section below.
+In particular, use the [Option 2: Build theme with github-pages gem](https://idratherbewriting.com/documentation-theme-jekyll/index.html#option2){:target="_blank" rel="noopener"} approach to run the site, or read on to the section below.

 **Running the site in Jekyll:**